 We know you don't really want to think about things going wrong, but sometimes they do, whether your pet is in your own home with you, with a friend or with us.
 We try very hard to know exactly what's going on at all times.
 When there is nothing wrong, and usually there isn't, then fun, love, barking, meowing and squawking is the name of the game.

 If your cat has a sniffle or a snuffle or shows any other symptoms of flu during her stay with us, we like to administer a dietary supplement containing L-Lysine; it comes in a tasty gel and is an excellent and completely safe way to boost your cat's immune system and help her fight off those pesky colds.
 L-Lysine reduces the effects of one of the most common types of flu-causing viruses in cats, shortens the duration of the symptoms and also reduces the possibility of your cat spreading the virus around to others.
 If your cat has ever had flu before (and many have!), then it's very possible that she may be a carrier of this particular common virus (don't worry!) and could either pass it on to other cats or experience the symptoms herself again.
 So, we like L-Lysine and we'd like to be able to use it with your cat if and when we think it might be needed or can just help a little to make your cat feel good when she's not so good.
 But... there's a catch!
-You see, we do need to charge you for the administration of this little helper-upper - not a lot, just our "medication administration" charge of 10 Dhs per day - and we thought in addition to telling you about the good it can do, we ought to tell you that it ain't free of charge.
+You see, we do need to charge you for the administration of this little helper-upper - not a lot, just our tiny little "medication administration" fee (see our Price List) - and we thought in addition to telling you about the good it can do, we ought to tell you that it ain't free of charge.
 (Sorry!)
 The important thing is that using L-Lysine is completely up to you, no pressure whatsoever, and our Handlers will talk to you about it if we think the need arises.

 Now to the canine side of things.

 If while with us your dog shows any symptoms of digestive upset in the form of loose stools or diarrhoea, but is otherwise perfectly well in all other ways and is eating well and has his usual level of energy, we like to administer a probiotic paste called Promax.
 This product is a triple-action supplement to help restore normal digestive function in dogs, containing a probiotic called enterococus faecium which multiplies rapidly in the intenstine and increases the gut acidity which inhibits the growth of harmful bacteria, and therefore really helps to normalise any upsetting bacteria in his intestines, and counteracts the causes of diarrhoea.
 Promax does not contain any medication at all and is very safe to use.
 It's a 3-day course and we feed it straight into his mouth (it's quite yummy it seems) and most cases of diarrhoea completely disappear within a couple of days.
 Nice!
 Additionally, we often want to switch your dog's food type to a special veterinary diet which deals directly with intestinal issues, and both this and Promax, used either separately or together, usually really do the job!
-But!... yep, both the intestinal food and Promax also come with our "medication administration" charge of 10 Dhs per day (if either one or both are used), plus the cost price of the Promax (we do not charge a mark-up for this at all), and so this too is absolutely up to you.
+But!... yep, both the intestinal food and Promax also come with our tiny little "medication administration" fee (if either one or both are used) (see our Price List), plus the cost price of the Promax (we do not charge a mark-up for this at all), and so this too is absolutely up to you.
 Just talk it through with our Handlers when you make your booking, or on the day of arrival, or indeed anytime thereafter if your pooch is having a bit of an issue (which of course our handlers will alert you to).